JACKHAHA363/BBBRNN/README.md

 # Bayesian Recurrent Network Implementation

-In order to run the rnn bbb, go to the directory word language model and run: python main.py --epochs 6 --type BBB --cuda
+This code try to reproduce the result in this paper(https://arxiv.org/abs/1704.02798).
+In order to run the experienment just run:
+`python main.py --BBB --cuda`
+with posterior sharpening:
+`python main.py --BBB --cuda --sharpen`
+For the baseline result, run
+`python main.py --cuda`

+# Result
+The baseline result is consistent with the paper, but the improvement of bayesian backprop is minor.